Joined Stern 1990

 New York, NY 10012

-As a researcher, Dean Menon is known for her study of consumer memory, information processing and emotions in the contexts of survey methodology, advertising of health information and risk perception.
-Her work has been published in leading journals such as the Journal of Consumer Research, Journal of Marketing Research and Organizational Behavior and Human Decision Processes, and has been funded by the National Institutes of Health and the American Diabetes Association.
-Dean Menon held several professional leadership roles as an active member of the marketing research community.
-She is the past President of the Association for Consumer Research (ACR), served on the ACR Board of Directors as Treasurer, and was co-chair of the 2004 annual ACR conference.
-She also recently served as the Associate Editor of two premier marketing journals: the Journal of Consumer Research and the Journal of Marketing Research.
-In addition, she is on the advisory panel of the Journal of Consumer Psychology and on the editorial board of Journal of Public Policy and Marketing.
+As a scholar, Menon is known for her study of consumer psychology, context effects in decision making, survey methodology, health risk perception, and emotions.
+Her work has been published in leading journals such as the Journal of Consumer Research, Journal of Marketing Research, and Organizational Behavior and Human Decision Processes, and has been funded by the National Institutes of Health and the American Diabetes Association.
+Menon has held several leadership roles in the marketing research and consumer behavior community.
+She was co-chair of the 2004 annual Association for Consumer Research (ACR) conference.
+She was elected President of ACR for 2010, and was elected as President of the Society of Consumer Psychology (SCP) for 2022.
+She served as Associate Editor of premier marketing journals such as Journal of Consumer Research and Journal of Marketing Research.
+In addition, she has served on the editorial boards of these journals as well as the Journal of Consumer Psychology and the Journal of Public Policy and Marketing for several years.
+She is currently serving a second term on the Policy Board of the Journal of Consumer Research.

-Prior to her deanship, Dean Menon has held appointments at leading business institutions, including the Laura and John J. Pomerantz Professor of Marketing at the Wharton School (2008-2010), Visiting Professor at the Indian School of Business (2009, 2011), and Visiting Scholar at Stanford (Fall 2000) and the Indian Institute of Management-Bangalore (Spring 2000).
-She received her Ph.D. in Business Administration from the University of Illinois at Urbana-Champaign.
+Menon has held appointments at leading business institutions, including the Wharton School at the University of Pennsylvania where she was the Laura and John J. Pomerantz Professor of Marketing (2008-2010), the Indian School of Business where she was a Visiting Professor (2009, 2011), Stanford University (Fall 2000) and the Indian Institute of Management-Bangalore (Spring 2000) where she was a Visiting Scholar.
+She earned her Ph.D. in Business Administration from the University of Illinois at Urbana-Champaign in 1991.

 Ph.D., Business Administration (minor, Social Psychology), 1991